 As some cross-chain communication protocols require additional parameters beyond the destination and the payload, and because we want to send messages through those bridges without any knowledge of these additional parameters, a post-processing of the message MAY be required (after sendMessage

 is called, and before the message is delivered).
 The additional parameters MAY be supported through attributes, which would remove the need for a post-processing step.
-If these additional parameters are not provided through an attribute, an additional call to the gateway is REQUIRED for the message to be sent.
+If these additional parameters are not provided through attributes, an additional call to the gateway is REQUIRED for the message to be sent.
 If possible, the gateway SHOULD be designed so that anyone with an incentive for the message to be delivered can jump in.
 A malicious actor providing invalid parameters SHOULD NOT prevent the message from being successfully relayed by someone else.

-function on the receiver protects any assets or permissions held by the gateway against such attacks.
+function on the recipient protects any assets or permissions held by the gateway against such attacks.
 If the ability to perform direct calls is desired, this can be implemented as a wrapper on top of any gateway that implements this ERC.

 Existing cross-chain messaging protocols implement proprietary interfaces.
 We recommend that protocols natively implement the standard interface defined here, and propose the development of standard adapters for those that don't.